 The video was posted by Blue Mass Group, a progressive blog focusing on Massachusetts politics, and it comes on the heels of a newly released ad from the Brown campaign revisiting the controversy over Warren's Native American claims which first surfaced in the spring.

 The video also comes at a time when the Warren campaign is facing questions regarding her past legal work.
-News surfaced on Tuesday that Warren had represented a coal mining company in a bankruptcy case.
+N ews surfaced this morning that Warren had represented a coal mining company in a bankruptcy case.

 In a statement to ABC News the Massachusetts Democratic party called the behavior in the video "inappropriate."